-The market value of the Bonds will be affected by many factors, most of which are beyond the Issuer's and the Guarantor's control, such as the perceived creditworthiness of the Issuer, and that of the Guarantor (as may be expressed by a rating assigned by a rating agency), the rating of the Bonds, the solvency situation of the Issuer, the Guarantor or any of the Guarantor's other affiliates, market interest, yield rates, demand and supply of the Bonds, economic, financial, political or regulatory events or judicial decisions that affect the Issuer, the Guarantor or Swiss Life or the financial markets generally.
+The market value of the Bonds will be affected by many factors, most of which are beyond the Issuer's and the Guarantor's control, such as the perceived creditworthiness of the Issuer, and that of the Guarantor (as may be expressed by a rating assigned by a rating agency), the rating of the Bonds, the solvency situation of the Issuer, the Guarantor or any of the Guarantor's other affiliates, market interest, yield rates, demand and supply of the Bonds, economic, financial, political or regulatory events or judicial decisions that affect the Issuer, the Guarantor or Swiss Life or the financial markets generally and a number of additional factors, including the enhanced engagement of investors in assessing ESG risks.
 The price at which a Bondholder will be able to sell the Bonds may be at a discount, which could be substantial, from the issue price or the purchase price paid by such Bondholder.
 Furthermore, due to future money depreciation (inflation), the real yield of an investment may be reduced.